jeancr26/Sql-data-warehouse-proyect/README.md

 ---

-## License
+## 🛡️License

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

-##  About Me
+## 🌟 About Me
 Hi there!
-I'm Jean Carlos Rodrigurz,  I’m an Data Analyst Student my purpose is to adquire signficant knowledge to be able to apply it on the Data Analytics fields!
+I'm Jean Carlos Rodriguez,  I’m an Data Analyst Student my purpose is to adquire signficant knowledge to be able to apply it on the Data Analytics fields!